Chapter 4

 'Damn… this is really bad.'

-Any user of the Dark Attribute would be beheaded without hesitation.
+Any user of the Dark attribute would be beheaded without hesitation.

-However, that changed after her arrival.
+However, that changed after her appearance.

-In reality, the situation got worse.
+Honestly, the situation was worse.

 They became victims of ostracism and all kinds of discrimination.

-"And here I am, with a Dark Attribute… Damn it."
+'And here I am, with a Dark attribute… damn it.'

 He wasn't the only one muttering.

-"Dark Attribute… a disgrace has appeared at the Holy Academy."
+"A Dark attribute… a calamity has appeared in the Holy Academy."

 Some showed pity; others simply avoided looking at me or clicked their tongues.